zenml-io/blog.zenml.io/_posts/2022-03-24-step-operators-training.md

 title: "Run your steps on the cloud with Sagemaker, Vertex, and AzureML"
 description: "With ZenML 0.6.3, you can now run your ZenML steps on Sagemaker and AzureML!
 It’s normal to have certain steps that require specific infrastructure (e.g. a GPU-enabled environment) on which to run model training, and Step Operators give you the power to switch out infrastructure for individual steps to support this."
 category: zenml
-tags: zenml python tooling applied-zenml
+tags: zenml cloud evergreen integrations
 publish_date: March 25, 2022
 date: 2022-03-25T00:09:00Z
 thumbnail: /assets/posts/step-operators-training/clouds.jpg